facebookresearch/personal-timeline/README.md

 # Step 0: Create environment

-1. Install Docker for Mac from [this link]().
+1. Install Docker Desktop from [this link](https://docs.docker.com/desktop/).

-2. Follow steps and Start Docker Deamon
+2. Follow install steps and Start the Desktop app.

 3. Create a new directory under your home folder (this is where all your personal-data will be downloaded)
     ```$ mkdir ~/personal-data```